 Creating an account is free.
-However, we charge fees to buy/sell paid products..
-These fees may vary based on individual agreements between us and certain Seller.
-In some cases, Seller may determine whether these fees will be passed along to Consumers and shown as "Fees" on the applicable event page or absorbed into the ticket or registration price and paid by the Seller out of gross proceeds.
-The fees charged to Consumers may include other charges, including facility fees, royalties, taxes, processing fees, and fulfillment fees.
-This means that the fees paid by Consumers for an event are not necessarily the same as those charged by us to the applicable Seller or the standard fees described on the Services to Seller.
-In addition, some fees are meant to defray costs incurred by us, but may in some cases include an element of profit and in some cases include an element of loss.
-We do not control (and cannot disclose) fees levied by your bank and/or credit card company, including fees for purchasing tickets and registrations in foreign currencies or from foreign persons.
-Be sure to check with your bank or credit card company prior to purchasing to understand all applicable fees, credit card surcharges, and currency conversion rates.
+However, we charge transaction fees for buying/selling tickets and products on behalf of Sellers.
+These transaction fees may vary based on individual agreements between us and certain Sellers.
+Sellers may decide whether these fees will be passed along to Consumers, shown as "Fees" on the applicable event or product page, or absorbed into the price and paid by the Seller from gross proceeds.
+The fees charged to Consumers for tickets and products may include, but are not limited to, facility fees, royalties, taxes, processing fees, and fulfillment fees.
+Importantly, any transaction fees charged by Beventi for the facilitation of orders and events, as well as any fees charged to Sellers, are non-refundable.
+This means that the total fees paid by Consumers for tickets and products are not necessarily the same as those charged by us to the applicable Seller or the standard fees described on our Services to Sellers.
+Some fees are intended to defray costs incurred by us and may include elements of profit or loss.
+We do not control (and cannot disclose) fees levied by your bank and/or credit card company, including fees for purchasing in foreign currencies or from foreign entities.
+Consumers are advised to check with their bank or credit card company prior to purchasing to understand all applicable fees, surcharges, and currency conversion rates.

 14.2 Refund Requests.